About This Statistic

 This statistic shows the unadjusted number of full-time employees in the United States.
 In line with the definition of the BLS, full-time workers are persons who usually work 35 hours or more per week.
-In October 2015, about 122.47 million people were employed on a full-time basis.
+These figures are not seasonally adjusted and reflect the actual number of full-time employees each month.
+In contrast, seasonal adjustment of employment figures is a technique used to attempt to remove regular seasonal fluctuations from data in order to allow for month to month comparisons.
+In September 2017, about 127.24 million people were employed on a full-time basis.